Best Time to Visit Seoul: When to Go & Weather Guide

 By November, you’ll feel a distinct chill as winter nears.
 It’s still a pleasant month to travel to Seoul, though.
 The bright fall colours usually hit their peak in Seoul in late October to early November, creating a lovely atmosphere around the city.

-Other than the three colder winter months, November is the driest month of the year in Seoul.
+Along with the three colder winter months, November is one of the driest months of the year in Seoul.

 • Rainfall: 46 mm